 At December 31, 2016, the Company had current assets of \$146.3 million, including cash and cash equivalents of \$98.3 million.
 Cash and cash equivalents as of December 31, 2016 includes net proceeds of approximately \$64.6 million resulting from the issuance of 24,265,000 American Depositary Shares, or ADSs, as part of a public offering completed in August 2016 (see Note 10-Equity).
 The Company's consolidated balance sheets also include long-term debt from royalty-bearing instrument and exchangeable senior notes.
 The terms of the January 2012 3.5% exchangeable senior notes due 2032, or the 2012 Notes, are such that they may be redeemed by the Company on or after January 19, 2017 and may be put back to the Company by the holders on each of January 19, 2017, 2022 and 2027 for cash equal to 100% of the principal amount plus any accrued and unpaid interest.
 The 2012 Notes are exchangeable under certain circumstances into cash, American Depositary Shares, or ADSs, or a combination of cash and ADSs, at the Company's election.
 Accordingly, \$15.1 million in principal amount of 2012 Notes represents a short-term claim on the liquid assets of the Company as of December 31, 2016.
-In September 2016, the Company mandatorily exchanged \$118.7 million in aggregate principal amount of May 2014 3.5% exchangeable senior notes due 2032, or the 2014 Notes, and \$31.3 million in aggregate principal amount of November 2015 3.5% exchangeable senior notes due 2032, or the 2014 Notes, and \$31.3 million in aggregate principal amount of Policy Notes of the 2012 Notes exercised their option to put the 2012 Notes to the Company for cash.
-As a result, the Company repurchased approximately \$15.0 million in aggregate principal amount of 2012 Notes, such that \$0.1 million in principal amount of January 2017 3.5% exchangeable senior notes due 2047, or the 2017 Notes.
-The Company has initiated the process to redeem the remaining \$0.1 million of January 2017 3.5% exchangeable senior notes due 2047, or the 2017 Notes.
-The Company has initiated the pro
+In September 2016, the Company mandatorily exchanged \$118.7 million in aggregate principal amount of May 2014 3.5% exchangeable senior notes due 2032, or the 2014 Notes, and \$31.3 million in aggregate principal amount of November 2015 3.5% exchangeable senior notes due 2032, or the 2015 Notes, into ADSs such that they were retired in full, and derecognized the related derivative liabilities.
+In January 2017, holders of the 2012 Notes exercised their option to put the 2012 Notes to the Company for cash.
+As a result, the Company repurchased approximately \$15.0 million in aggregate principal amount of 2012 Notes, such that \$0.1 million in principal amount of 2012 Notes currently remains outstanding.
+In contemplation of this repurchase, the Company issued \$30.0 million in aggregate principal amount of January 2017 3.5% exchangeable senior notes due 2047, or the 2017 Notes.
+The Company has initiated the process to redeem the remaining \$0.1 million of 2012 Notes, which is expected to be completed in the first quarter of 2017.
+Refer to Note 8-Debt and Note 18-Subsequent Events for further discussion.